elementT1000/qgenda_vdb_prototype/README.md

 # A Prototype for Retrieval Augmented Generation with a Knowledge Base
-This project uses a series of rudimentary tools to create a system that uses a "Knowledge Base" to give a Large Language Model (LLM) information to generate answers optimized for business use cases.
-This system meets accomplishes the following goals:
+This project uses a series of rudimentary tools to create a system that leverages a "Knowledge Base" to provide a Large Language Model (LLM) with information to generate answers optimized for business use cases.
+This system accomplishes the following goals:
 1. Extracting data from PDF's stored in a knowledge base
 2. Inserting the indexed text data into a vector database
 3. Querying that database